Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 > [!NOTE]
 > Prior to NServiceBus version 7.2, messages had to be defined as a `class`.
 Defining them as a `struct` would result in a runtime exception.

 Generic message definitions (e.g., `MyMessage<T>`) are not supported.
-It is recommended to use dedicated, simple types for each message or to use inheritance to reuse shared message characteristics.
+It is recommended to use dedicated, simple types for each message.

 Messages define the data contracts between endpoints.
 More details are available in the [sharing message contracts documentation](sharing-contracts.md).
 It may also be beneficial to [use them as interfaces](messages-as-interfaces.md).